samueljsb/til/content/posts/2025-02-10-typing-runtime-checkable-does-not-check-types.md

 True
 ```

-This tells us that `c` is an instance of `MyProto`,
+This tells us that `obj` is an instance of `HasXInt`,
-even though `c.x` is a string and we expected an integer!
+even though `obj.x` is a string and we expected an integer!
 That's because `typing.runtime_checkable`
 only checks for the presence of attributes,
 not for their type.